 DOC and regional councils have specific responsibilities to manage fish passage in our waterways under the Freshwater Fisheries Regulations 1983 (FFR) and Resource Management Act 1991 (RMA) respectively.

-Culverts and fords may not impede fish passage unless that impediment has been approved or exempted by DOC.
-That requirement applies to newly built and existing structures that do not already have an approval or which can no longer meet the requirements of the approval (eg because the river has changed).
+- Culverts and fords may not impede fish passage, unless that impediment has been approved or exempted by DOC.
+That requirement applies to newly built and existing structures that do not already have an approval or which can no longer meet the requirements of the approval (eg, because the river has changed).
 Culverts and fords must be maintained by the occupier to prevent the development of fish passage barriers, unless removed or exempted.

 - All proposed or built dams and diversion structures built after 1 January 1984, may require a fish facility, and set conditions on their design and performance, excluding;

 - any net, trap, or structure erected and used solely for the purpose of taking or holding fish